Evolution of Primordial Neutrino Helicities in Astrophysical Magnetic Fields and Implications for their Detection

 We first briefly recall some properties of primordial neutrinos from standard cosmology.
 At temperatures, $T$, small compared with the muon mass but well above 1 MeV, muons and tau are frozen out and the only charged leptons present are electrons and positrons; neutrinos are held in thermal equilibrium with the ambient plasma through neutral and charged current interactions.
-Owing to the charged current interaction for $\nu_e$ on electrons and $\bar \nu_e$ on positrons, the reaction cross sections for electron neutrinos are larger than for muon and tau neutrinos.
-An important consequence is that muon and tau neutrinos decouple from the plasma at an earlier time and at a higher temperature than electron neutrinos.
-As estimated in Ref.~\cite{dolgov}, $\nu_\tau$ and $\nu_\mu$ freeze out at temperature $T_\mu\sim 1.5$ MeV, while $\nu_e$ freeze out at temperature $T_e\sim 1.3$ MeV.
-However, the temperature differences at freezeout do not effect the present temperature, $T_{\nu 0}= 1.945 \pm 0.001$K = $(1.676\pm 0.001)\times 10^{-4}$ eV, of the various neutrino species (a factor $(11/4)^{1/3}$ smaller than that of the cosmic microwave background).
+As estimated in Ref.~\cite{dolgov}, $\nu_\tau$ and $\nu_\mu$ freeze out at temperature $T_\mu\sim 1.5$ MeV, while $\nu_e$ freeze out at $T_e\sim 1.3$ MeV.
+However, the temperature differences at freezeout do not effect the present temperature, $T_{\nu 0}= 1.945 \pm 0.001$K = $(1.676\pm 0.001)\times 10^{-4}$ eV, of the various neutrino species.

 The observation of neutrino oscillations establishes well that neutrino flavor eigenstates $\alpha$ are linear superpositions of mass eigenstates $i$ with PMNS flavor-mass mixing matrix elements $U_{\alpha i}$ \cite{esteban}.
-While neutrinos decouple in flavor eigenstates, the velocity disperson, $\delta v = \frac12 \Delta m^2 /p^2$, among different mass components of momentum $p$ would soon separate a given flavor state into three effectively decoherent wave packets of mass eigenstates \cite{masses}.
-The distribution of the present momenta $p_0$ of primordial neutrinos of each mass state $|\nu_i\rangle$ is \beq f(p_0) = \frac{1}{e^{p_0/T_{\nu0}}+1}, \eeq independent of the neutrino mass, with total number density $n = 3\zeta(3)T^3_{\nu0}/2\pi^2 = 56.25 \,\mbox{cm}^{-3}$.
+While neutrinos decouple in flavor eigenstates, the velocity disperson, $\delta v = \frac12 \Delta m^2 /p^2$, among different mass components of momentum $p$ soon separates a given flavor state into three effectively decoherent wave packets of mass eigenstates \cite{masses}.
+The distribution of the present momenta $p_0$ of primordial neutrinos of each mass state $|\nu_i\rangle$ is \beq f(p_0) = \frac{1}{e^{p_0/T_{\nu0}}+1}, \eeq independent of the neutrino mass, with total number density $n = 3\eta(3)T^3_{\nu0}/2\pi^2 = 56.25 \,\mbox{cm}^{-3}$.